 For instance, they were one of the first countries to ban plastic bags.
 The country has also, a monthly nation-wide cleanup day.
 The Rwandan government is committed to nationwide landscape restoration every single year.
 To achieve this, they plant millions of trees to protect the country's forests, rivers, and wetlands.

 Rwanda has a groundbreaking investment fund, the largest of its kind in Africa, the Green Fund.
-This serves to support the best projects who assist the country commitment to a green economy.
+This serves to support the best projects who assist the country committed to a green economy.

 As for the tourists, Rwanda isn't looking for massification tourism but, the right tourists.
 If you are a nature lover, responsible travel and interested in protecting and improving all the environment, you must go to this Africa nation.
 They need tourists who are passionate about wildlife conservation and wilderness protection.

 Rwanda is nowadays a fast-growing country but, gives an example to every country in the world.
 They took the opportunity to build an economy that can be sustainable and environmentally responsible and that provides prosperity for future generations.

 An eco-friendly city?
 Is this possible?
 Many people ask the question...Well, after we been to Singapore, the answer is: yes!
 The country is on the tops of the list in most Asian eco-friendly destinations.

 All in this place is committed to sustainability and environmental responsibility.
 The locals are the ones to give an example, and governmental have very serious restricted laws to protect nature.
 The green technology is everywhere in the nation.
 With people using public transportation or even using electric cars.